Ahmed-Kaid/quantization-visualizer/README.md

 ## Download

-To download this project, you can do one of the following steps:
+To download this project, you can use one of the following steps:

 - Clone this repository `git clone https://github.com/Ahmed-Kaid/quantization-visualizer.git`
 - Download the latest release